Lions Message in a Bottle

 Members of the public and other organisations can obtain a Message in a Bottle kit by contacting their local Lions club

-More than 6 million Message in a Bottle kits have been distributed by Lions Clubs International (MD105) British Isles to people with conditions such as diabetes, allergies, disabilities and life-threatening illnesses.
+More than 6 million Message in a Bottle kits has been distributed by Lions Clubs International (MD105) British Isles to people with conditions such as diabetes, allergies, disabilities and life-threatening illnesses.

 Clubs are able to provide Message in a Bottle within their local communities free of charge thanks to fund-raising and generous donations from the public and businesses.It is not just vulnerable people who benefit from Message in a Bottle.
 Anyone with health conditions could have an accident at home.

 The Message in a Bottle kit includes a form, where personal and medical information is detailed.
-This is placed in the distinctive bottle which is stored in the fridge.
-Two stickers are provided: one for the fridge door and the other for inside of the front door of the premises.
+This is placed in the bottle (with its distinctive green branding), which is stored in the fridge.
+Two stickers are provided: one for the fridge door and the other for the inside of the front door of the premises.

 A spare copy of the form can be downloaded in the following folder: